adamgordonbell/agbell.github.io/pages/contact.md

 <center><a href="/images/profiles/IMG_0447.jpg">high resolution version</a></center>
 </div>
 <div class="col-md-8">
 I am based in Peterborough, Canada but I love working with teams remotely.
-If you want to chat, email me at adam@corecursive.com.
+If you want to chat, email me at adam@corecursive.com or DM me on twitter.

 Various profile pages around the web: